steph2017/308A_SBA/README.md

 This was made possible by:
 - Instruction from [Tishana](https://github.com/tishana) and [Manara](https://github.com/Manara-Ali) under the [Per Scholas Software Engineering Immersive]https://perscholas.org/courses/software-engineer/
 - The Per Scholas Product Development Team for the [borrowed code](https://codesandbox.io/p/sandbox/ajax-fetch-and-axios-lab-template-8yn8xq?from-embed=).
-- [Nadir Kerem](https://github.com/nadirkerem) for his advice on installing the shell code via "npm install" and "npm start".
+- [Nadir Kerem](https://github.com/nadirkerem) for his advice on installing the shell code via "npm run build" and for showing me how to deploy through Netlify to avoid config issues.
 - Helpful troubleshooting resources such as [MDN Web Docs](https://developer.mozilla.org/en-US/) and [Stack Overflow](https://stackoverflow.com/).